 “Sometimes it’s a missile defense system, and you get to meet the engineers on all these things I got to use in the military.
 I got to experience some of this stuff, I got to be the customer.
 And now I’m delivering the product.
 So it’s fulfilling.
 It’s kind of like rounding out the military experience,” he says.

 Colin has logged more than 222 flight hours in his Army career.
-According to him, being aircrew onboard the aircraft demands more training than a typical member of the Reserves.
+According to him, serving onboard the aircraft demands more training than a typical member of the Reserves.
 On active duty in California last summer, he says his special assignment’s purpose was to give commanders experience leading troops into battle without the consequences of real combat.

-Colin says Rowan changed his mind about the corporate world — he calls his position with Lockheed Martin his “dream job” and is poised to climb the company’s ranks.
+Colin says Rowan University changed his mind about the corporate world — he calls his position with Lockheed Martin his “dream job” and is poised to climb the company’s ranks.
 He’s returned to Rowan as an active alumnus, working alongside current and former Rohrer College of Business graduate students as a founding member of the Rohrer Graduate Student and Alumni Advisory Board, which aims to enhance the student and alumni experience by hosting networking events, seminars and industry nights.

 Like what you see?